-- 1. Following the expiry of the period specified in paragraph 1 of Article 34 of this Law, the registration of a design may be renewed four times for a period of five years each, up to a total term of 25 years from the date of filing of an application. - 2.
-The registration of a design shall be renewed on the decision of the State Patent Bureau provided that the following documents have been submitted to the State Patent Bureau: - 1) the request for renewal of the registration of a design in respect of all or part of the examples; - 2) document certifying the payment of the fixed fee. - 3.
-Documents specified in paragraph 2 of this Article must be filed by the design holder or his representative within six months prior to the expiry of registration of the design, with the exception of the case provided for in paragraph 4 of this Article. - 4.
-Upon having paid for the renewal of the registration of a design the surcharge increased by 50 per cent, the design holder or his representative may, within 6 months from the day of the expiry of the validity of registration of the design, submit the documents specified in paragraph 2 of this Article.
-In this case it shall be considered that the registration of the design has not ceased to be valid. - 5.
-Information relating to the renewal of the registration of a design shall be recorded in the Design Register of the Republic of Lithuania and published in the Official Bulletin of the State Patent Bureau. - 6.
-If the design holder or his representative fails to submit the documents specified in paragraph 2 of this Article within the period specified in paragraphs 3 and 4 of this Article, the registration of the design shall not be renewed and the design shall be removed from the Design Register of the Republic of Lithuania according to the procedure laid down in Article 30 of this Law.
+1. Following the expiry of the period specified in paragraph 1 of Article 34 of this Law, the registration of a design may be renewed four times for a period of five years each, up to a total term of 25 years from the date of filing of an application.

+2. The registration of a design shall be renewed on the decision of the State Patent Bureau provided that a fixed fee is paid and a request for renewal of the registration of the design in respect of all or part of the examples is submitted to the State Patent Bureau in accordance with the procedure laid down by the Regulations.

+3. A request for renewal of the registration of a design must be filed by the design holder or his representative within the last six months of the design registration validity, with the exception of the case provided for in paragraph 4 of this Article.

+4. Upon having paid for the renewal of the registration of a design the surcharge increased by 50 per cent, the design holder or his representative may, within 6 months from the day of the expiry of the validity of registration of the design, submit the documents specified in paragraph 2 of this Article.
+In this case it shall be considered that the registration of the design has not ceased to be valid.

+5. Information relating to the renewal of the registration of a design shall be recorded in the Design Register of the Republic of Lithuania and published in the Official Bulletin of the State Patent Bureau.

+6. If the design holder or his representative fails to submit a request for renewal of the registration of the design within the period specified in paragraphs 3 and 4 of this Article, the registration of the design shall not be renewed and the design shall be removed from the Design Register of the Republic of Lithuania according to the procedure laid down in Article 30 of this Law.